GustavoHGAraujo/android-logger/README.md

 ## How to use

 Add the wanted log function where you want.
-By default the log functions will automatically log using `android.util.Log`
+By default the log functions will automatically log using `android.util.Log`.

 ```kotlin
 class MainActivity : AppCompatActivity() {